aisupersloths/pw50b_lorebible/00_foundations/personhood-and-identity.md

 - There is no clean hard boundary between memory, personality, and agency.
 - A copied or branched mind can be modified not only in remembered content but also in motives, dispositions, and working preferences.
 - Many advanced societies treat such modification as routine technology rather than metaphysical rupture.
-- Reintegration does not erase the ethical or legal significance of a deployed branch's separate experience.

 ## Human shorthand